TheNegativePanda/SquadLife/README.md

 ## SQUAD LIFE
 # by Deluxe Life Coded by TheNegativePanda

-# dependencies
+# Dependencies
 - Skript 1.13.0
 - SkBee 3.13.0
 - skript-yaml 1.7.2

-# This includes a seperate script for the Boogeyman Mechanic, Squad Modification menu and Enchantment correction.
+# Includes
+- Main twist
+- Boogeyman Mechanic
+- Squad modification
+- Enchatment Corrector
     - skript-yaml is only required for the EnchantmenDowngrader.sk script.